ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 - If during dream effect resolution one or more new cards/abilities are put into dream that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.
 - If effects would trigger simultaneously, they are put into dream all at once, in order of, from top to bottom:
 	- Effects from the first player in the round above effects from other players.
-	- Top to bottom, triggers from cards in: Dream, Reality (battlefield before the rest), Memory.
+	- Top to bottom, triggers from cards in: Dream, Reality (combat zone before the rest), Memory.
 		- Dream, top to bottom: Cards higher in dream to cards lower in dream.
 		- Reality, top to bottom: Cards on the left side of a players reality zone to cards on the right side of their reality zone (units, then items, then claims).
 		- Memory, top to bottom: Cards higher in memory to cards lower in memory.